Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## Delete/Destroy Records

 Notice the title says "destroy records" and not "delete records".
-There is a `delete` method bypasses some Rails features and will not behaive as you expect so it's better to use the `destroy` method.
+There is a `delete` method bypasses some Rails features and will not behave as you expect so it's better to use the `destroy` method.
 The `delete` method will leave you with an "orphaned row" and `destroy` will not.
 After you run `find`:

 	> teacher.destroy # runs DELETE on actual database only
 		=> you'll see a "frozen hash" here